Table of Contents

 Check out our Mage Arena Card Ranking Spreadsheet to see the value we attribute to all the cards you may be offered as a Mage.

 Since the release of Goblins vs Gnomes, Paladins have had a huge boost in power in Arena, turning what was one of the strongest classes into arguably just the strongest.
 Part of their strength is the flexibility their range of cards offers for drafting options.
-They have the potential to draft very fast and aggressive decks, utilising cards like Argent Protector to retain minions on the board and force the tempo of the game onto your opponent.
+They have the potential to draft very fast and aggressive decks, utilising cards liketo retain minions on the board and force the tempo of the game onto your opponent.
 You can draft very effective late-game focused Paladin decks using powerful Control cards like Truesilver Champion and Consecration to push the game long, letting you gain incremental advantages with the 1/1 tokens you can generate each turn.
 Recognising which of these styles your deck is leaning towards once it starts to take shape and picking card appropriately is key to success with the class.

 Journey to Un'Goro further increased Paladins ability to flood the board with cards such as Vinecleaver and Lost in the Jungle.
 When combined with cards like Lightfused Stegodon, Dinosize, and Spikeridged Steed, your 1/1 Silver Hand Recruits to become very threatening and often forcing opponents to commit resources to removing them prematurely.